Abiles-V/Abiles-V-student_database_chatbot/README.md

-#studen_database_chatbot
+## Student Database Chatbot

-This bot is built using tow diffrent LLMs
+This chatbot is built using two different language models:

-1-openAI

-2-Googles Generativeai

-Both the models are working good for user text query to get information  from database.But  google generativeai gemini-pro is better the gpt-3.5-turbo-instruct  because gpt 3.5 is not uptodate

-#problem_satement
-Given a database table of students exam marks, create a chatbot which will answer analytical queries from the table.

-The fields are
-(student roll number, name, department, subject, mark)

-There will be only two departments (AI, Data Science).

-The chatbot will be used by two faculties (one from AI department and another from Data Science).
+1. OpenAI's GPT-3.5 Turbo Instruct
+2. Google's GenerativeAI Gemini-Pro

+Both models are utilized for processing user queries and retrieving information from the database.
+However, Google GenerativeAI Gemini-Pro outperforms GPT-3.5 Turbo Instruct due to its more up-to-date capabilities.

+### Problem Statement

+The task is to create a chatbot that can provide analytical responses based on a database table of students' exam marks.
+The fields in the database include:
+- Student roll number
+- Name
+- Department
+- Subject
+- Mark

+There are only two departments: AI and Data Science.
+The chatbot should respond differently depending on the querying faculty's department:
-When AI faculty queries the chatbot, it should return information only about AI students.
+- AI faculty should only receive information about AI students.
-When Data Science faculty queries, it should answer only about Data Science students.
+- Data Science faculty should only receive information about Data Science students.
-AI faculty should not be able to see data from Data Science and vice versa.
+- Each faculty should not have access to data from the other department.

-Create a single model which can do this.

-Example questions to chatbot will be like:
+### Example Queries

+Here are some example queries that the chatbot should be able to handle:
 1. How many students scored above 75%?
 2. How many are weak in subject X?
-3. Which two subjects have similarity in marks i.e. if a student does good in one subject they are also good in the other subject?
+3. Which two subjects have similarity in marks, i.e., if a student does well in one subject, they are also likely to do well in the other subject?

-#Requirements

- streamlit

- openai api

- google-generativeai

- python-dotenv

- sqlite3

- python

-#Technologies
+### Requirements

+The following technologies and libraries are required to run the chatbot:
+- Streamlit
+- OpenAI API
+- Google GenerativeAI
+- Python-dotenv
+- SQLite3
+- Python

+### Technologies Used

+The chatbot is built using the following technologies:
-Python
+- Python

-Streamlit
+- Streamlit

-SQLite
+- SQLite

-OpenAI API
+- OpenAI API

-dotenv
+- dotenv

+---

+Feel free to reach out for any questions or concerns regarding the setup or functionality of the chatbot.

 #WORKFLOW
 ![image](https://github.com/Abiles-V/Abiles-V-student_database_chatbot/assets/137181669/025b2db6-d6c7-4361-943a-110660eecbbd)